Patient Access User Guide

 -

-During enrollment, a patient's glasses can cause a 10-point reduction in the photo quality score.
 Enroll the patient with nothing covering the face, including glasses or a mask.
+During enrollment, a patient's glasses can reduce the photo quality.

 -

-During identification or verification, a patient's glasses or masks may affect the photo quality if it scores below the quality threshold due to the environment.
+During identification or verification, a patient's glasses or masks may affect the photo quality.

 Patient Minimum Age